In This Article

 #2: Reduce Built-in Furniture

-Moreover, if you plan to move out or revamp often, then loose furniture is an ideal choice, since you can easily carry it with you.
-An excellent example of this is the freestanding IKEA PAX wardrobe that packs a punch.
+Moreover, if you plan to move out or revamp often, then loose furniture is an ideal choice, since you can easily bring it with you.

 #3: Reduce Renovation Costs in Singapore With Discounted Big-Ticket Items